 There are two ways to assign an image to an article:

-- By ID (as it appears in the Images administration panel; this only works for images managed through the Textpattern Images administration panel).
+- By ID (as it appears in the Images panel; this only works for images managed through the Textpattern Images panel).

 - By an absolute URL to the image, such as

-Custom fields are defined in the Preferences administration panel custom fields section, which then makes them available for use here in the Write panel.
-The data you enter is limited to 255 characters, and is output by whatever tag constructs you create using the custom_field (and possibly the if_custom_field) tag(s).
+Custom fields are defined in the Custom fields section of the Preferences panel, which then makes them available for use here in the Write panel.
+The data you enter is limited to 255 characters, and is output by whatever constructs you create using the custom_field tag, and possibly the if_custom_field tag.